lordofscripts/caesarx/docs/LANGUAGES.md

 * `german` (UTF8)
 * `greek` (UTF8)
 * `cyrillic` is an alias for `ukranian` and `russian` (UTF8)
+* `binary` a universal alphabet that serves primarily to work with non-text files (images, PDF documents, binary files in general, etc.) that uses an *alphabet* composed of bytes `0x00` to `0xFF`.

 All the ciphers in this module other than the *plain standard Caesar* use one of the above named alphabets as **primary** *reference alphabet* and the Extended Numeric